COVID-19 and Childcare Information for Parents

 - Parents and caregivers must wear masks and keep physically distanced at drop-off and pick-up.

 - All staff and children two years old and over must wear face coverings (masks) whenever possible while at the program, except when eating.
+Children and staff should be at least six feet apart when eating.

 - Children should not share food or materials.
 Programs should have individual play areas and activities for children.